Plan Mode, Patterns, Feedback Loops and DSLs

 Times are changing.
 I have barely written a line of code by hand throughout January.
 Most of my time was spent telling Claude and Codex what to do, plan out what to do or have them fix their own mess and writing rules about that.

-Here are the three things, that half the internet talks about, but I think are conceptually relevant to make AI programming go brrr regardless of the LLM provider you use (OpenCode, Claude Code, Codex, what have you).
+Here are some things, that half the internet talks about, but I think are conceptually relevant to make AI programming go brrr regardless of the LLM provider you use (OpenCode, Claude Code, Codex, what have you).

 Plan mode